 The user then moves down the dialog to the “Update Column” area.
 Here, the user can choose either or both of two additional fields that will be added to the dataset.
 Simply check the relevant box if the result is required in the table.

+If the columns specified already exist in the table, the content of these will be overwritten without warning.

 The “With Calculated Predominance Value” will deliver the maximum or minimum value that is found in the chosen columns of data.
-A relevant column name can be entered here if required.
+The column name can entered here will get updated with the predominant value for each record.

 Similarly, the “With Predominance Text” will deliver the column name that contains the maximum (or minimum) value in it.
 The user can choose to use the original column name or the alias they generated above.